IntegrCiTy/ictdeploy/README.md

 ### Break down into end to end tests

+`test_creation.py` gathers the tests for the creation of the simulation graph (meta-models, models, nodes, links, ...).

 ```
 pytest tests/test_creation.py
 ```

+`test_command.py` gathers the tests for the execution of commands by wrappers inside Docker containers.
 ```
 pytest tests/test_command.py
 ```

+`test_deployment.py` gathers the tests for the deployment of all different nodes.
 ```
 pytest tests/test_deployment.py
 ```